Wunmyte100/My-portfolio/README.md

 Each page includes thoughtful design elements like images, icons, logos, and a polished CSS design.

 #### Downloadable CV:
-A CV is downloadable from the About page.
+A CV is downloadable from the Education page.

 ### Technologies Used
 * HTML: Structure of the website.
 * CSS: Styling for layout, typography, forms, hover effects, and more.
-* Flexbox and grid used for layout management.
 * Custom fonts and color schemes to reflect a professional yet friendly tone.
 * GitHub: For version control and hosting the project repository.